 I hope that this podcast is not your only investigation into the philosophy, there are many great modern and ancient stoics out there for you to check out.
 You may find my Links page useful for getting started on your journey.

-You can check out the show on Itunes or on Spreaker.
+You can check out the show on Itunes, Stitcher or Youtube!

 If a Stoic philosopher is supposed to die in the mist of active work, why then is Seneca always shut away at home?
 He states that he can help a greater number of people by staying in and writing for future generations.
 He states that he works/studies even at night and doesn’t schedule sleep.
 Instead he works until his body makes him sleep.
 He “points men to the right path” “Avoid whatever pleases the masses and avoid the gifts of chance”.
 The gifts of chance are more like snares that when lost will cause us pain like a sinking ship dashing us against the rocks.
 He recommends living a strenuous life to make the body obey the mind.
 Only to eat to quench hunger, drink to quench thirst etc. A thatch roof keeps the rain off of you just as well as a gold roof does.
 This whole reading goes along with the theme that we don’t really own anything we just borrow them and some things should be avoided or we should soften and become weak Stoics.